dorian11-byte/taskapi/README.md

 # Creating a Pokedex using the API of PokeApi in ReactJs

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is maded for Dorian Raygoza - Developer

 ## Description of the project